 The result was a collaborative and design oriented process where the teams worked together to experiment, test, and learn from their combined thinking and ultimately resulted in a new workspace planning strategy across the whole organization which delivered millions of dollars in real estate savings, significantly higher employee engagement, and more productivity.

 The internal innovation was driving to understand the problem in a new way, and then leveraging a design thinking approach to solving the problem in a collaborative way.
-The external innovations they implemented to meet those needs included VOIP technology, smart white boards, video conferencing, remote work solutions, flexible and portable office furniture, and more common spaces for communication, but those outside innovations were integrated and aligned to the value creating problem statement to create a cohesive whole.
+The external innovations they implemented to meet those needs included VOIP technology, smart white boards, video conferencing, remote work solutions, flexible and portable office furniture (which could also include an outdoor umbrella), and more common spaces for communication, but those outside innovations were integrated and aligned to the value creating problem statement to create a cohesive whole.

 In my opinion you can not successfully drive innovation from the back end of an organization – you will wind up with a disjointed set of shiny objects.
 You also cannot drive innovation solely from the front end or you will wind up with an incredible future view with very little ability to execute on any of it.